Bios of Senior Judges and Staff

 TRADITIONAL RIGHTS COURT CHIEF JUDGE GRACE LEBAN

-TRADITIONAL RIGHTS COURT CHIEF JUDGE GRACE LEBANOn December 30, 2021, the Cabinet appointed Judge Grace L. Leban to serve a a ten-year term as chief judge of the Traditional Rights Court, and the judge representing Dri-Jerbal interests.
+TRADITIONAL RIGHTS COURT CHIEF JUDGE GRACE LEBANOn December 30, 2021, the Cabinet appointed Judge Grace L. Leban to serve a a ten-year term as chief judge of the Traditional Rights Court, and the judge representing Dri-Jerbal interests ending on December 29, 2031.
 Prior to her appointment as chief judge, Judge Leban served over 10 years as an associate judge of the Traditional Rights Court.

 Chief Judge Grace Leban was born and raised on Majuro Atoll and has land right on Ebon, Ailinglaplap, Jobat, Wotje, Arno, and Likiep Atolls.